 The copses of hanged men were thought to be especially potent.
 People thus waited at executions to see if they could acquire body parts.
 LIke with the King’s evil they also waited to be ‘touched’ by the corpse.
 Owen Davies and Francesca Matteoni have recently investigated this phenomenon (you can read their article for free here), which endured from the seventeenth century through to the nineteenth century.10 They have found that this ‘stroking’ was again employed to cure skin tumours, scrofula and other swellings.11

-If this has wetted your appetite for gruesome early modern copse medicine, then you might want to watch this episode of Under the Knife with Dr Lindsey Fitzharris:
+If this has wetted your appetite for gruesome early modern copse medicine, then you might want to read this blog post from Atlas Obscura or watch this episode of Under the Knife with Dr Lindsey Fitzharris:

 1. Stephen Brogan, ‘The Royal Touch’, History Today 61.2 (2011), 46.